 Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

-was an electrician by trade and emigrated to the US from England in 1925.
-Tyler and his fiend James P. Thomas formed a partnership with the purpose of
+in the United States.
+John was an electrician by trade and emigrated to the US from England in 1925.
+Tyler and his friend

+James P. Thomas formed a partnership with the purpose of manufacturing wood and

-Thomas' sister) who was also active in the business.
+Thomas' sister Pauline) who was also active in the business.
 Mantua's first project was to produce Triple-T Electrical